About Employment FM

 Evaluation handbook – including the evaluation tools used in Employment FM and guidance on their use.

 Facilitation techniques – a range of activities that could fit into a variety of courses, and which build specific skills.

-Full course: A 30 hour course, developed prior to Employment FM with funding by AGMA (Association of Greater Manchester Authorities), taught over two weeks – 3hrs per day, 5 days per week.
+Complete employability course: A 30 hour course, developed prior to Employment FM with funding by AGMA (Association of Greater Manchester Authorities), taught over two weeks – 3hrs per day, 5 days per week.
 The course is fully available to download (through links below), and to use or adapt for your own purposes.
 We simply ask that you credit Radio Regen and the Community Radio Toolkit if you do so.
 We’d also love to hear your feedback on how you found the course to deliver or adapt.